How we teach reading at Buckfastleigh Primary School

 - Children are read a range of texts in their own classes and also in UKS2 we have a class read where children are given opportunities to engage in book talk and to read and share a text aloud.
 This is often a featured author or based on a recommendation from a child.

 - The children take home daily – reading record in KS1 and Y3/4 for parent/teacher comments and to record reading at home.

 - KS1 and lower KS2 children choose from a range of banded books in the classroom at an appropriate level – choices are guided by staff and assessed regularly

 - Children’s book choices (particularly when they become free readers) are monitored daily through book talk and through reading journals to ensure appropriateness of level/age.
 Children are explicitly taught what a book may look like if it is age/level appropriate

 - Big Read – children are encouraged to read and adults also model themselves as readers – this is to develop a positive reading culture and to encourage the children to develop reading stamina– particularly in KS2/reading for a sustained amount of time followed by discussion or incorporating key objective activity

-- Phonics (Babcock letters and sounds) and decoding skills are taught across KS1 and KS2 along with high frequency words in KS1 and lower KS2 and appropriate key words in UKS2
+- Phonics - our phonics scheme follows the Babcock 'letters and sounds' approach and decoding skills are taught across KS1 and KS2 along with high frequency words in KS1 and lower KS2 and appropriate key words in UKS2

 - Oxford Reading Tree is the predominant reading scheme used across KS1 and lower KS2.